 Anna has $50,000 in savings and is worried about how inflation might erode the purchasing power of that money over time.
 She also would like to establish a supplemental income stream in retirement.

-However, Anna is concerned about leaving her money locked up in an annuity for many years.
-She wants to be able to pull her money out and put it somewhere else if rates for other savings products become more favorable.
+However, Anna is concerned about locking her money up in an annuity for many years.
+She wants to be able to withdraw it and put it somewhere else if rates for other savings products become more favorable.

 For all these reasons, a 1-year fixed annuity might make the most sense for Anna.
 She can grow her savings to keep pace with inflation while maintaining some liquidity and the ability to cash out her annuity at the end of the year.